A-Social-Ninjas-Network/brighterplanet.github.com/fellowship.md

    **About TripCarbon** As an early beta user of the awesome [TripIt](http://tripit.com) travel-itinerary-tracking app, Scott's been itching to bring his climate interest to the travel space with a plugin that calculates the carbon footprint of entire trips.

    **Follow along** at Brighter Planet's blog [Safety in Numbers](http://numbers.brighterplanet.com), where Scott will be writing about his experience.

+*  ### Matt Colyer <span>smartermeter: Liberating PG&amp;E energy use data</span> ###

+   **About Matt** [Matt Colyer](http://matt.colyer.name) is a developer with a passion to understand how things work.
+This has led him to be interested in a wide variety of things including making the [iPhone work on Linux](http://www.libimobiledevice.org/), creating [a USB receiver for the Black and Decker Energy Meter](http://matt.colyer.name/projects/power-meter/) and retrieving smart meter data from PG&E using [`smartermeter`](https://github.com/mcolyer/smartermeter).
+When he's not at a computer, he enjoys riding his rebuilt fixed gear bike or backpacking in one of California's many parks.

+   **About `smartermeter`** `smartermeter`, currently on version 0.2.1, is primarily a Ruby library for accessing (scraping) PG&amp;E energy use data.
+Future plans include carbon calculations by CM1 and a UI for PG&amp;E customers.

+   **Follow along** at [Matt's blog](http://matt.colyer.name), where he'll be writing about his ongoing experience with `smartermeter`.
 {.fellows}